 |Any types of Wooden Slabs (except Crimson and Warped Slabs)||7.5 s||3.
 75 s|

 |Any types of Wooden Buttons (except Crimson and Warped Buttons)|

 |Any Types of Carpets||3.35 s||1.67 s|

 The Smoker doesn’t require more fuel even it’s faster than the Regular Furnace.

 For example, to smelt 64 Raw Beef, you need 8 Coals as the fuel when you use the Regular Furnace.

 But when you use the Smoker, you also need 8 Coals as the fuel, not more than that.
 The thing is, Smoker is just faster, but only for cooking food items.

-You really should use Smoker if you play survival mode.
 I hope this post helps you to understand Smoker in Minecraft.

 Also, check out the Blast Furnace, the Smoker’s twin.